icing/mod_h2/README.md

 #Known Problems
 * If you use the "prefork" mpm, there are reported problems with using mod_h2 and mod_prody/mod_rewrite against another server which disappear when using mpm_event or mpm_worker in the otherwise unchanged configuration.
-* If you test chrome/firefox against a httpd with mod_h2 and get "ERR_SPDY_INADEQUATE_TRANSPORT_SECURITY", this means that the browser consideres the installer SSL certificates as not good enough to use HTTP/2.
-This for example will happen with the sandbox installation, as that has only a self-signed certificate.
+* If you test chrome/firefox against a httpd with mod_h2 and get "ERR_SPDY_INADEQUATE_TRANSPORT_SECURITY", this means that the browser considers the installed SSL certificates as not good enough to use HTTP/2.
+This will happen with the sandbox installation, as that one has only a self-signed certificate.
 If you disable mod_h2, chrome/firefox will seem to be working fine again against your server.
 This is due to the fact that SSL requirements are, for backward compatibility, relaxed when talking HTTP/1.
+Unfortunately, chrome/firefox do currently not offer a better user experience in indicating what part of the certificate was considered inadequate.
+For example, certain signing algorithms in combination with expiration dates are no longer accepted.
+This becomes pretty hard to debug for someone not fluent in TLS and PKI.

 ##TODO